Roses, Rings and Automation: Valentine's Day Sales Peak

 - Mobile is king again with 70% of Valentine’s Day orders coming from handheld devices, mirroring mobile majority as seen during Black Friday and Christmas

-- Research from global ecommerce consultancy Salmon shows that nearly four in ten consumers would prefer automated gift-giving
+- Research from global ecommerce consultancy Salmon, a Wunderman Commerce Company, shows that nearly four in ten consumers would prefer automated gift-giving

 - Automatic purchasing will “put the romance back in to Valentine’s Day”

 London, UK: 14th February, 2017: Tipped as the most romantic day of the year, behind the scenes it can often be the occasion making couples sweat the most – but for all the wrong reasons.
 Forgotten gifts and the wrong kind of present mean it might not all be plain sailing today.